Sign Up Times

-Most of us need a helping hand at one point, and it’s good for both the giver and receiver
+Most of us need or needed a helping hand at one point, and it’s good for both the giver and receiver

 During this time Community Caring and Sharing Partners with Feed the Children and several other non-profits, businesses and churches to bring together our resources.